Warborough: Buildings

 Warborough has a number of half-timbered and thatched houses, including a cruck cottage 100 yd southwest of the parish church.
 A date stone on the manor house on the north side of the village green says it was built in 1696.
 The vicarage is Georgian.
 Near the cruck cottage is a terrace of four cottages designed in 1952 by the architect Lionel Brett.
 The maltster Joseph Tubb (1805–79) lived in Warborough.
 In 1844–45 he carved the Poem Tree at Wittenham Clumps.
 Warborough and Shillingford Festival was founded in 1965.
 It is held annually in July.

 Amenities

-Warborough has a village shop and a public house: The Six Bells.
-It used to have a second pub, The Cricketers, but this has now closed.
+Warborough has a village shop, a post office and a public house (The Six Bells).
+It used to be served by two other pubs, but these have long since closed.
 The village has a pre-school and a Church of England primary school.
 Most secondary school pupils from the parish attend Wallingford School.
-The village green has a playground and sports pitches.
-Cross Keys and Warborough Football Club plays in Upper Thames Valley League Division I. The Greet Hall hosts the Warborough and Shillingford Women's Institute, a short mat bowls club and a jujitsu club and is the venue for parish council meetings.
+The village green has a playground, a cricket pitch and football goals.
+To the east of the village green is a large allotments field, tennis courts, a table tennis table and cricket nets.
+Warborough & Shillingford Cricket Club have a large junior section, a women’s and girls’ section and a senior XI who play friendly declaration cricket every Sunday through the season.
+There is a large village hall, The Greet Memorial Hall which hosts classes including a short mat bowls club and a jujitsu club, is the venue for parish council meetings and is also available to hire.
+There is also a small church hall for hire - St Laurence Hall, which hosts various classes including the Warborough and Shillingford Women's Institute, There is also a sports pavilion which is available to rent outside of cricket club usage.